svaksha/Julia.jl/Publications.md

 *2013*
 * Stefan Karpinski's talk notes on "[The Design Impact of Multiple Dispatch](http://nbviewer.ipython.org/b8fe9dbb36c1427b9f22)"
 * Strange Loop conference video: Zach Allaun shows how to build a [functional and persistent vector, hash map, and set in Julia on top of the same data structure, and how to optimize the code for performance](http://www.infoq.com/presentations/julia-vectors-maps-sets).

+## SciPy
+*2014*
+* July 6-12 :: [SciPy](https://conference.scipy.org/scipy2014/) will have a Julia tutorial at SciPy 2014, on July 7th in Austin, Texas.

 ##### LUG Talks, Slides.
 * SF.jl :: Slides for the SF Julia meetup](https://github.com/johnmyleswhite/SF.jl)